opendocsg/opendoc-sensor-data-exchange/FAQs/Publishing.md

 ## Does ADEX support other data format besides XML?

 Yes.
-Json, CSV and other text fromat are allowed.
+JSON, CSV and other text format are allowed.

 ## Each topic that you publish, is there a max length of the message?

-Max length is 1MB per message. if your message is longer you should split into multiple messages.
+Max length is 1MB per message.
+If your message is longer than 1MB, you should split into multiple messages.